 Bachelor's Degree in Forensic Psychology

-Students of this program engage in the study of human behavior and mental processes, and they gain skills in statistical analysis and research.
-Internships are also available to provide hands-on working experience.
+Students of this program engage in the study of human behavior and mental processes, and they gain skills in statistical analysis.
 Course topics in a forensic psychology program may include:

 - Abnormal psychology

 Individuals who graduate from a Bachelor of Science in Forensic Psychology degree program may choose to pursue careers in mental health institutions, jails or prisons, state hospitals or juvenile detention centers.
 Job titles may include: